AuroraAttack/auroraattack.github.io/index.md

 - Aurora automatically creates cyberattacks using third-party tools and mimics real-world attackers by analyzing threat intelligence reports.

-- We designed a modular system to organize attack steps and combined classical planning with LLM to solve challenges in building multi-step attacks.
+- We designed a modular system(Attack Action Linking Model , AALM) to organize attack steps and combined classical planning with LLM to solve challenges in building multi-step attacks.

 - Experiments proved Aurora generates higher-quality and more diverse attack chains than existing tools or cutting-edge AI models.